openhp/Display/README.md

 Press the "Left" and "Right" buttons together to enter the time configuration mode. <br>
 Now you can set the time.
 The "Middle" button switches to the next option.<br>
 ![time configuration view](./m_display_timeconf.jpg)<br>
-To set "day" or "night" temperature press "Middle" button.
+To set "day" or "night" temperature return to the main screen and press "Middle" button.
 Then use "left" and "right" buttons to change setpoint value.<br>
 ![day/night temperature configuration view](./m_display_t_conf.jpg)<br>

 ## License